By Ruby Brown

 OnlineLabels.com is an industry leader for personal and professional labeling.
 The manufacturer and ecommerce retailer offers an extensive selection of label configurations, a suite of design tools, and award-winning customer service.
 It is revolutionizing the labeling industry with resources and services that empower customers to achieve their goals.
 As part of its strategy, OnlineLabels.com has been a long-standing SiteSpect client.
-Over the course of years of testing, it has gained key insight into how to truly be a data-driven marketer.
+Over the course of years of A/B testing, it has gained key insight into how to truly be a data-driven marketer.
 We sat down with Steven Leung, Director of Marketing at OnlineLabels.com, to discuss the state of user-testing.
 More information about the company can be found at OnlineLabels.com.

 What does it mean to be a data-driven marketer?